TW-Robotics/EasyBot/README.md

 ```
 ros2 launch easyrobot gz.launch.py
 ```
+## Issues
-Attention: Gazebo loads most possibly the wrong plugin and does not treat the joints correctly at this state.
+~~Attention: Gazebo loads most possibly the wrong plugin and does not treat the joints correctly at this state.~~ (Solved for now)

 ## To-Do
 * DH-Convention for EasyRobot